catherineweiss/BikeNYC/README.md

 - (COMPLETE) Catherine: Message thrown by GoogleAPI Code: "More than one location is associated with that address.
 Please verify that your starting location is correct."
 What to do about this?

 Third Priority (DUE end of day MONDAY):
-1. user manual w/ screenshots
+1. (COMPLETE) user manual w/ screenshots - Fred
 2. summary.txt (name and description of project, work breakdown, link to github repo)
-3. JUnit testing (15 total tests over 3 different classes)
+3. (COMPLETE) JUnit testing (15 total tests over 3 different classes)
 4. Are errors handled well?
-5. Are exceptions handled well?
+5. (COMPLETE) Are exceptions handled well?
-6. DONE. check casting with JSON parsing (all three API callers)
+6. (COMPLETE) check casting with JSON parsing (all three API callers)
-7. DONE. check all files for javadoc comments, indenting
+7. (COMPLETE) check all files for javadoc comments, indenting
 8. submit in a zip file: code, user manual, summary.txt

 Misc
 - Is it bad design that Manhattan zip codes are not stored as a csv file?
-- Do final check of indenting on TourNYGUI and any other files that we edit
+- Do final check of indenting on BikeNYCGUI and any other files that we edit

 ## Running the app:
 - copy util/APIKeysSample.java to util/APIKeys.java and fill in the strings